LengSainoy/Homeworks/src/main/java/exercises/arrays/teacher/ArrayHomework.md

 - find out if "iPad" is contained in the item list
 - Print the report of each shopping item `name` - `price` - `#ID`

-6. given the following arrays:
+6. Given the following arrays:

 ```java
 String[]names={"Anna","Nancy","Sarah"};